IMA-WorldHealth/bhima-1.X/docs/tshikaji.sprint.md

 [] - Basic purcahse order functionality, system ability to move money from cash to assets (also see stock consumption)

-[] - Resolve broken stock registration
+[x] - Resolve broken stock registration

 ##Application Branding
 |Features |